Xilinx/finn/docs/finn/getting_started.rst

 On the host side:

-1. Install Vitis 2020.1 and set up the ``VITIS_PATH`` environment variable to point to your installation.
+1. Install Vitis 2022.1 and set up the ``VITIS_PATH`` environment variable to point to your installation.
 2. Install Xilinx XRT.
 Ensure that the ``XRT_DEB_VERSION`` environment variable reflects which version of XRT you have installed.
 3. Install the Vitis platform files for Alveo and set up the ``PLATFORM_REPO_PATHS`` environment variable to point to your installation. *This must be the same path as the target's platform files (target step 2)*
 4. Set up the ``ALVEO_*`` environment variables accordingly for your target, see description of environment variables above.
 5. `Set up public key authentication <https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server>`_.
 Copy your private key to the ``finn/ssh_keys`` folder on the host to get password-less deployment and remote execution.
 6. Done!
-You can try the ``test_end2end_vitis`` tests in the FINN Docker to verify your setup, although this will take some time.

 Vivado/Vitis license
 *********************